historyViper/TFFT-2/archive/Temporal Flow Field Theory 2.md

-# Dimensional Consciousness and Prime-π Vortex Theory: A Unified Framework for Reality
+# TFFT and Prime-π Vortex Theory: A Unified Framework for Reality

 ## Abstract